Nailsworth, South Australia

-Nailsworth is a suburb four km north of Adelaide, South Australia.
+Nailsworth is a suburb of the City of Prospect, Adelaide, South Australia.
+It is located approximately 4 km north of City of Adelaide.
 The suburb borders Sefton Park, Prospect, Broadview, Medindie Gardens and Collinswood.

-The North Road Cemetery is located within the suburb and was founded by Bishop Augustus Short in 1853.
-It contains the graves of some prominent South Australians.
+The North Road Cemetery is located within the suburb.
+This cemetary was founded by Bishop Augustus Short in 1853 and contains the graves of some prominent South Australians, such as Aboriginal welfare worker and anthropologist Daisy Bates, and philanthropist Julia Farr.

 Government

 Nailsworth is located in the City of Prospect local government area.

 History

+Nailsworth is built upon the traditional lands of the Kaurna people, the Indigenous people of the Adelaide Plains region.